6.) Relationship Status- It’s Complicated with Bulimia: A Letter To My Future Spouse

-What if I did?
-They say – their face level with yours – What if you woke up and I was gone?
+What if I did? they said once – their face level with yours.
+What if you woke up and I was gone?

-You smile – teeth dirty, your hair in your face.
+You’d smiled, teeth dirty, hair in your face.

 I’d still know you were mine.

-This person grabs your hand from under your head; draws circles in your palm with their fingers.
+This person grabbed your hand from under your head; drew circles in your palm with their fingers.

-I wish I could always have you, they say- sweeping the hair from your face.
+I wish I could always have you, they said – sweeping the hair from your face.